bw-math/bw-math/source/assignments/classwork/probability/00_INTRODUCTION.rst

 2. **2003, Free Response, Form B, #2**

+.. image:: ../../../assets/imgs/classwork/2003_apstats_frp_formb_3.png
+	:align: center

 A simple random sample of adults living in a suburb of a large city was selected.
 The age and annual income of each adult in the sample were recorded.
-The resulting data are summarized in the table below.
+The resulting data are summarized in the above table.

-.. image:: ../../../assets/imgs/classwork/2003_apstats_frp_formb_3.png
-    :align: center

 	a.
 What is the probability that a person chosen at random from those in this sample will be in the 31-45 age category?